 In an ovenproof tray or souffle dish layer the onion and artichokes on the bottom.
 Add the feta.

 In a small bowl combine the tomato, garlic, olive oil, oregano, thyme, and salt.
-Nestle the tomato mixture around the cheese block.
+Tuck the tomato mixture around the cheese block.
 Toss in the olives.

 Bake for 18 minutes, until soft.
 Serve immediately with grilled ciabatta.